After Small Planes Collided Over Denver Area, Woman Saw Damaged Aircraft Coming Down And 'Just Ran'

 The Metroliner that the pilot managed to land at Centennial Airport after the collision has a large chunk out of the fuselage.
 Recordings of communications with the tower show the pilot believed the plane was having engine problems and was not aware of the collision.
 Key Lime Air said the pilot did not know until he was on the ground that the aircraft had been struck.
 “We cannot express the gratitude we have, company-wide that no one was injured,” the company said in a statement.

-No one had any injury of significance.MORE NEWS: Speed Trap: Jeffco Deputies Will Be Enforcing The Law On Highway 93
+No one had any injury of significance.MORE NEWS: Fire Heavily Damages Home In Forested Area Of Sedalia

 Remarkable, thought Frances Phillips.
 “So if you do take flying lessons make sure your plane has a parachute.”